Facial Expression Classification using Fusion of Deep Neural Network in Video for the 3rd ABAW3 Competition: EXPERIMENTS

 \subsection{Results}

+We report results by $F_1$ score in table \ref{tab:results} on both the validation set and the test set.
 In the baseline \cite{kollias2022abaw}, the authors perform the pre-trained VGG16 network on the VGGFACE dataset and get softmax probabilities for the 8 expression predictions.
-They archive the F1 score of 0.23 on validation set of Aff-Wild2.
-In the proposed model, we not only use the backbone but also combine additional outputs after passing backbones through the attention module and transformer encoder.
-As a result, this combination has a lot of information so that the dropout layer is applied immediately after.
-Our model was 35.87\% F1 score on validation set which is better than the baseline result.
-This shows the effectiveness of the attention module as an embedding layer to extract the salient information of the backbone.
+They archive the $F_1$ score of 23\% and 20.50\% on the validation set and the test set, respectively.
+In the proposed model, we not only use the backbone representation but also combine the additional representation of the transformer encoder.
+As a result, this fusion has a lot of information so that the dropout layer is applied immediately after.
+Our model performs better than the baseline.
+We try combining the backbone representation and representation using multi-head attention mechanism.
+This fusion doesn't perform better than the transformer mechanism.
+This shows the effectiveness of the transformer as an embedding layer to encode the salient information of the backbone.